← All Articles

 For engineering audiences, prioritize speakers who can discuss sensor fusion algorithms, AUTOSAR integration, or CAN bus data management.
 Engineers want to know how you handled time synchronization across multiple sensors or managed computational constraints on automotive-grade processors.

 For executive audiences, focus on speakers who connect AI capabilities to business metrics.
-When Stellantis reduced warranty costs by $240 million through predictive analytics, they didn't just implement new algorithms; they restructured dealer incentives, retrained service technicians, and modified supplier contracts.
+When automakers reduce warranty costs through predictive analytics, they don't just implement new algorithms; they restructure dealer incentives, retrain service technicians, and modify supplier contracts.
+Speakers who understand these organizational dimensions deliver more value than pure technologists.

 Content Depth Requirements:

 Request case studies with specific metrics.
-"Improved efficiency" means nothing; "reduced assembly time from 72 to 58 seconds per operation" provides actionable insight.
+"Improved efficiency" means nothing; concrete numbers about cycle time reduction, defect rate improvement, or cost savings provide actionable insight.
 The best speakers share both successes and failures.
-When Uber's self-driving program shut down after a fatal accident in 2018, it provided more learning opportunities than years of successful tests.
+When Uber's self-driving program shut down after a fatal accident in Tempe, Arizona in 2018, it provided more learning opportunities than years of successful tests.

-Most automotive AI speakers charge between $15,000-$45,000 for keynotes.
-Implementation-focused experts who've deployed systems in production typically command $30,000-$45,000, while researchers or consultants average $15,000-$25,000.
+Most automotive AI speakers charge between $15,000-$45,000 for keynotes, based on the speaking fees we see in this space.
+Implementation-focused experts who've deployed systems in production typically command higher fees than researchers or consultants.
 Companies like Cruise, Waymo, and Tesla rarely allow their engineers to speak publicly, making independent experts who've worked with these companies particularly valuable.

 Essential Topics for Automotive AI Keynotes